Genbox/SimpleS3/Src/SimpleS3.Extensions.GoogleCloudStorage/README.md

 ﻿# SimpleS3.Extensions.GoogleCloudStorage
 This extension adds support for [Google's Cloud Storage (S3 compatible) serivce](https://cloud.google.com/storage/docs/migrating).
-Note that this extension is only avaliable to [commercial tier sponsors](https://github.com/sponsors/Genbox).

-To use it, add a reference to [Genbox.SimpleS3.Extensions.GoogleCloudStorage.Commercial](https://www.nuget.org/packages/Genbox.SimpleS3.Extensions.GoogleCloudStorage.Commercial)
+To use it, add a reference to [Genbox.SimpleS3.Extensions.GoogleCloudStorage](https://www.nuget.org/packages/Genbox.SimpleS3.Extensions.GoogleCloudStorage)

 ### Using Microsoft.Extensions.DependencyInjection
 If you are using [Microsoft's dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (recommended), then you can use it like this: